ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 ## Programs
 A *program* is a runtime executable ending with a `.jar` extension.
 A *program* is the transitive closure of one Ballerina module without including `ballerina/*` modules, since those are dynamically linked within Ballerina's runtime engine during execution.
-A *module* that is a *program* compiles into a file with a `.jar` extension, otherwise it is treated as a to-be-linked library that ends with a `.balo` extension.
+A *module*, which is a *program* compiles into a file with a `.jar` extension.
+Otherwise, it is treated as a to-be-linked library that ends with a `.balo` extension.

 To generate an executable `.jar` file, the program's module must contain either a `main()` function (a process entry point) or